 In attempting to meet the 60-minute restoration requirement, the applicable entity has two options.

-First, the BA must carry significantly more Contingency Reserve than is required to maintain an adequate level of reliability, or second, be prepared to enter an Energy Emergency Alert 3 which allows the BA to deploy Contingency Reserve, and to serve load.
+First, the BA must carry significantly more Contingency Reserve than is required to maintain an adequate level of reliability, or second, be prepared to enter an Energy Emergency Alert 3 which allows the BA to deploy Contingency Reserves to serve load.
 By definition, entering into an Energy Emergency Alert is an indication of reduced reliability.
 Given normal scheduling practices, a 90-minute restoration time allows a Responsible Entity to restore Contingency Reserve using normal established market scheduling practices.

 In addition, many entities own BES equipment in more than one interconnection.
 Having a single standard enhances these entities’ ability to stay in compliance with the standard using consistent business practices across the interconnections.